p-vinayak/shuBay/README.md

 This project was created as a part of my final project for my DB class.

+ER diagram, schema diagram, and table creation sql are all located under the DB folder.

 ## About

 shuBay comes with the following features: